ginsterbusch/mastodon-embed/readme.txt

 == Installation ==

-1. Upload 'mastodon-embed-improved' to the '/wp-content/plugins/' directory
+1. Upload 'mastodon-embed' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Edit an existing post or create a new one
+3. Edit an existing post or page - or create a new one
 4. Insert toot / status URL and surround it with the shortcode '[mastodon_embed]' (eg. `[mastodon_embed]http://my.mastodon.instance/@mastodon_user/12345[/mastodon_embed]`)
 5. Read the documentation for better customization :)